 When Do You Have Puppies Available?

-We will have multiple litters in 2020.
+We will have multiple litters each year.
 All four ladies will have litters each year.
 Please refer to our breeding protocol to understand our policy and what litters can be expected each year.
-The girls determine the breedings, lately they are stacking up one coming in to season within days to weeks of another.
+The girls determine the breedings, lately they are stacking up one coming into season within days to weeks of another.
 Keeps us hopping.

 NuVet Plus - Supplement

-All of our dogs are fed a supplement from NuVet Labs called NuVet Plus.
+All of our dogs have been fed the supplement NuVet Plus.
+This is not just a vitamin, it is a full nutritional supplement that boosts the immune system - especially important as the puppies and dogs are exposed to environmental threats as their world is based upon the ground.
+Chemicals from flooring products, furniture, the nervous system bombardment from electrical devices, pesticides, household cleaners, etc. all have negative impacts on our pet's health.
 The product is amazing and while there are many benefits, the number one is boosting a strong immune system from conception to throughout their lives.
 When the puppies are receiving their shots, this product has found to boost the immunity by nearly double the strength over puppies without the NuVet Plus supplement.

 We encourage our clients to continue this supplement from the day their new pup goes to your home until the day they depart this earthly realm.